netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ## Prefixes

 All YANG definitions are scoped by the module containing the definition being referenced.
-This allows definitions from multiple modules to be used, even if the names are not unique.
+This allows the same name to be used in multiple moodules, even if the names are not unique.
 In the example below, the identifier "foo" is used in all three modules:

 ~~~ yang